actes2/zappos_project/README.md

 # **Application Overview**
 * Backend:
     - *Flask* web framework
+    - Hand baked API for crosstalk between front and backend
+    - Multiple layers of security and encryption for session privatization and credential storage
     - Language: Python
-    - SAML
-    - DynamoDB cloud based replace for mysql database in this context
+    - ~~DynamoDB cloud~~ SQL/MySQL based

 * Front-end:
     - Bootstrap CSS
     - Javascript
-* SAML Authentication
-* Fluid deployment
+    - Custom CSS stylizations in-line and sourced
+    - Duck Image Generator hidden in non-session "/admin" attempts.

+* Universally Deployable to any database (requires an 'accounts' table with 3 columns for 'key', 'username', 'password' on an SQL server)

-# Options for rapid deployment
+# Options for deployment
   - Docker
     > Leverage the python script included for "Deploy_Docker_container.py"
   - AWS CDK for ECS deployment